mrmarkuz/ns8-onlyoffice/README.md

 - Set the "Onlyoffice Docs address" that is the FQDN of the Onlyoffice app.
 - Set the "Secret key" that you got from the previous chapter.

+## Customize configuration

+Since this setup uses the official Docker image, the local.json file is regenerated each time the container starts, meaning it’s not directly mappable or persistent on the host.
+Any manual changes made to local.json inside the container are lost after a restart.

+The proper workaround is to create the file `/home/onlyoffice1/.local/share/containers/storage/volumes/onlyoffice-etc/_data/local-production-linux.json`.
+This file takes precedence over the default configuration and remains persistent across container restarts.
+Any changes made there are applied automatically on startup.

 ## Use a self signed cert or how to disable the certificate check

 Open the Onlyoffice web app in your browser and allow the self-signed certificate to avoid an `ONLYOFFICE cannot be reached.
 Please contact admin` error in Nextcloud.